AndrewSRea/My_Learning_Port/JavaScript/Asynchronous_JS/Async_Prog_with_Promises/README.md

     console.log('There has been a problem with your fetch operation: ' + e.message);
 });
 ```
-Bear in mind that the value returned by a fulfilled promise becomes the paramter passed to the next `.then()` block's callback function.
+Bear in mind that the value returned by a fulfilled promise becomes the parameter passed to the next `.then()` block's callback function.

 <hr>